 Fixed-rate projects typically include study design consultation and statistical analysis plan development, sample size and power calculations using validated methods (Cohen, 1988; Faul et al., 2007 with G*Power), complete statistical analysis in R, Stata, or SPSS with reproducible scripts, publication-ready tables and figures formatted to your target journal, results interpretation and methods section writing, and unlimited revisions until all co-authors are satisfied.

 Wondering what your specific analysis will cost?
 Research Gold's PhD biostatisticians deliver fixed-rate projects starting at $825, scaled to complexity rather than hours consumed.
+You can engage a biostatistician on a fixed-price basis with no hourly meter.
 You receive a complete deliverable, including reproducible R code, formatted tables, and a publication-ready methods and results section, with no hourly billing surprises.
 Use our free power analysis calculator to scope your study, then request a custom quote based on your exact analysis needs.
 See what our biostatistics consulting service includes.

 Not all statistical analyses carry the same price tag.
 Understanding what makes an analysis more or less expensive helps you set realistic budget expectations before requesting quotes.